uzih05/uzih05/README.md

 ## 🧑🏻‍🎓 About Me

 - 🎓 Currently studying Computer Science
-- 🌐 Fluent in Korean 🇰🇷 and English 🇺🇸
+- 🌐 Korean 🇰🇷 and English 🇺🇸
 - 💻 Passionate about backend, web, and game development
 - 🎮 Currently exploring game engines like Unity and Unreal Engine
 - 🧠 Loves learning and experimenting with new tools and technologies